ju-nu/ShopwareDunning/README.md

 ## Development

-- The code follows PSR-12 standards and uses PHP 8.3 features (strict typing, properties).
+- The code follows PSR-12 standards and uses PHP 8.3 features (strict typing, typed properties).
 - Source files are in `src/` with a modular structure (`Config`, `Service`, `Exception`).
 - Run `composer dump-autoload` after adding new classes.